pxslip/db-studio/docs/guides/headless-cms/build-static-website/nuxt-3.md

 </script>
 ```

 Refresh your browser.
-You should see data from your Directus Global collection in your page.
+You should see data from your d9 Global collection in your page.

-## Creating Pages With Directus
+## Creating Pages With d9

 Create a new collection called `pages` - make the Primary ID Field a "Manually Entered String" called `slug`, which will
 correlate with the URL for the page.
 For example `about` will later correlate to the page `localhost:3000/about`.